-The Audit Committee also has received the written disclosures and the letter from our independent registered public accounting firm required by PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, which relate to our independent registered public accounting firm's independence from our Company, and has discussed with our independent registered public accounting firm its independence from our Company.
-The Audit Committee has also considered whether the independent registered public accounting firm's provision of non-audit services to us is compatible with maintaining the firm's independence.
-The Audit Committee has concluded that the independent registered public accounting firm is independent from our Company and our management.
+The Audit Committee also has received the written disclosures and the letter from our independent registered public accounting firm required by PCAOB Ethics and Independence Rule 3526, Communication with Audit Committees Concerning Independence, which relate to our independent registered public accounting firm's independence from our Company, and has discussed with our independent registered public accounting firm's independence from our Company, and has discussed with our independent registered public accounting firm's provision of non-audit services to us is compatible with maintaining the firm's independence.
+The Audit Committee has concluded that the independent registered public accounting firm is independent registered.
 The Audit Committee has also discussed with our management and our independent registered public accounting firm such other matters and received such assurances from them as it has deemed appropriate.